-This topic shows how you enable PPTP, configure basic settings, and access control.
+This chapter describes how to enable PPTP, configuring basic settings and access control.

-Go to Remote Access > PPTP > Global.
+Open the Remote Access > PPTP > Global tab.

-The switch turns amber and you can edit the page.
+The toggle switch turns amber and the page becomes editable.

 Make the following settings:

 PPTP remote access supports Local and RADIUS authentication.
 For users using other authentication methods remote access via PPTP will not work.
 You can use RADIUS authentication, if you have defined a RADIUS server on the Definitions & Users > Authentication Servers > Servers tab.
 The RADIUS server must support MS-CHAPv2 challenge-response authentication.
 The server can pass back parameters such as the client's IP address and DNS/WINS server addresses.
 The PPTP module sends the following string as NAS-ID to the RADIUS server: pptp.
 Note that when RADIUS authentication is selected, local users cannot be authenticated with PPTP anymore.

 Cross Reference – The configuration of the Microsoft IAS RADIUS server and the configuration of RADIUS within WebAdmin is described in the UTM administration guide in chapter Definitions & Users.

 Users and groups: When using Local authentication, please also select the users or groups that should be able to use PPTP remote access.